cni-iisc/cni-website/_opportunities/Research-Associate.md

 ---
 layout: page
 title: Research Associate
-details: "We are seeking a motivated Research Associate (RA) to join the Distributed Systems Research group at the Centre for Networked Intelligence (CNI), IISc.
-The successful candidate will be actively involved in research projects related to sustainable computing, infrastructure for ML, and network transport protocols.
+details: "We are seeking a motivated Research Associate (RAs) to join the Distributed Systems Research group at the Centre for Networked Intelligence (CNI), IISc.
+The RAs will be actively involved in research projects related to sustainable computing, infrastructure for ML, and network transport protocols.
 This role rerquires solid technical and quantitative skills and a passion for research."
 img: